ngroberts/Discradisca_antillarum/README.md

 ```

-#### Use quickview in HapHiC to estimate diploid chromosome number manually:
+### Use quickview in HapHiC to estimate diploid chromosome number manually:
 We need to do this because we do not know the number of chromosomes.
 Also notice how we specify the chemistry of retsrtcion sites.
 We used Arima 4.5

-We also specify nchrs to be 0 because for quickview it disregards this value
+We also specify nchrs to be 0 because for quickview it disregards this value.

 From **sbatch-HapHiC_quickview.sh**